 Handelsbanken's credit process is centralised and shared by the whole Group, although individual business decisions are made on a decentralised basis.
 The credit process is based on a conviction that a decentralised organisation with a local connection ensures high quality in credit decisions.
 The Bank is a relationship bank whose branches maintain regular contact with the customer.
-This gives the branch an in-depth knowledge of each inditransition risks.
-One of the first steps in analysing the repayment capacity is determining which sector the customer belongs to.
-We have to understand the challenges and the risks that are specific to the sector in question before we can analyse our individual customer.
-A weak repayment capacity can never be accepted on the grounds that good collateral has been offered to the Bank.
-Collateral may, however, substantially reduce the Bank's loss if the borrower cannot fulfil their obligations.
-Credits must therefore normally be adequately secured.
+This gives the branch an in-depth knowledge of each individual customer and a continually updated picture of the customer's financial situation.